-- · How are their models the same? - How are they different?
+- How are they the same? - How are they different?

-Point out the mutations (the different ways they are formed) and compare the strength of the different models - some variants are stronger, but some are weaker.
+Point out the mutations (the different ways they are formed) and compare the strength of the different models- some variants are stronger, but some are weaker.
 Mutations are changes in the virus which can make it stronger (more harmful) or weaker (less harmful).
+Mention that VOCs can allow the virus to spread more easily, & to be caught/transmitted by people who have been vaccinated.